 In addition to meeting the police officer position requirements, non-certified applicants must achieve:

 - Passing score on the Florida C.J.B.A.T. (written Criminal Justice Basic Abilities Test) from any Criminal Justice Institute

 - Passing score on the physical agility assessment

 All Police Officers working in the State of Florida must attend an FDLE-recognized Law Enforcement Academy, regardless of prior experience in another state or in the military.
 Out-of-State or military police officers should contact the Florida Department of Law Enforcement (FDLE) at (850) 410-8600 to inquire if their law enforcement experience qualifies them for the equivalency of training process, an avenue by which an officer can request an exemption from the full academy.
 You are not required to attend the equivalency of training prior to application or hiring.

 We suggest that you review the Town of Jupiter website for more information about our town.
-The local Chamber of Commerce offers relocation information on their website and our local newspapers, the Palm Beach Post and the Jupiter Courier, can be viewed online.
+The local Chamber of Commerce offers relocation information on their website as well as on the Palm Beach Post.